 Anything that damages the brain can cause cerebral palsy, and cerebral palsy always affects aspects of an individual’s ability to move.
 Data and statistics compiled by the Centers for Disease Control and Prevention (CDC) on cerebral palsy, lists it as the most common childhood motor disability

 Does your child have cerebral palsy?
 Did he or she require an emergency delivery?
 Did he or she miss important developmental milestones?
-If yes, contact a Pasadena cerebral palsy lawyer with the Birth Injury Lawyers Group at (800) 222-9529.
+If yes, contact a Dallas cerebral palsy lawyer with the Birth Injury Lawyers Group at (800) 222-9529.
 We will investigate the case for you to determine whether or not medical errors or negligence of any kind contributed to or caused your child’s health issues so that you can seek any damages to which the law entitles you.

 For a free legal consultation with Pasadena Cerebral Palsy lawyer, call 1-800-222-9529